RaunakChhatwal/BashAgent/README.md

 # BashAgent

 BashAgent is the first AI agentic application to allow access to interactive bash commands and developer shells.
-It achieves this by having developed a feature into the Linux kernel to introspect the unix pipe between a bash process and its child processes.
+It achieves this by having developed a feature into the Linux kernel to introspect pseudo-terminal (PTY) interactions between a bash process and its child processes.
 When a bash command expects input from the user, the kernel notifies the BashAgent server and the server in turn relays the prompt to the client.

 ## Demonstration
 ```